-- Employer-sponsored plans.
-One place to start investing for your retirement is an employer-sponsored plan such as a 401(k), 403(b) or 457.
-They typically allow both pre-tax contributions and tax-deferred compounding, and many employers offer a matching contribution.
-Check with your employer to determine which benefits are available to you and learn how to enroll.
+- Employer-sponsored retirement plans.
+An employer-sponsored plan, such as a 401(k), 403(b) or 457, typically allows both pre-tax contributions and tax-deferred compounding.
+Also, many employers offer a matching contribution.

 - Individual Retirement Accounts (IRAs) – Traditional and Roth.
 Traditional IRAs may allow you to contribute on a pre-tax basis, depending on your income level and some other factors.
 With a Roth IRA, you can’t make pre-tax contributions, but earnings could potentially be tax-free if certain conditions are met.

 - Annuities.
-These are contracts between you and life insurance companies that provide death benefits and may also include other guarantees.
-These benefits may help protect your beneficiaries if you die before the annuity’s proceeds have been distributed.
+An annuity is a contract between you and your life insurance company.
+It provides death benefits and may also include other guarantees.
+Death benefits may help protect your beneficiaries if you die before the annuity’s proceeds have been distributed.
 Annuities do have limitations, and guarantees are subject to the claims-paying ability of the issuing insurance company.